 By default, when switching from one operating mode to another, the circuit takes care of the sequence of events in such a way that the transition timing is optimized.
-For example, when switching from Sleep mode to Transmit mode, the SX1231 goes first to Standby mode (XO started), then to frequency synthesizer mode, and finally, when the PLL has locked, to transmit mode.
-Entering transmit mode is also made according to a predefined sequence starting with the wake-up of the PA regulator before applying a ramp-up on the PA and generating the DCLK clock.
+For example, when switching from Sleep mode to Receive mode, the SX1239 goes first to Standby mode (XO started), then to frequency synthesizer mode, and finally, when the PLL has locked, to Receive mode.

-- ◆ The crystal oscillator wake-up time, TS_OSC, is directly related to the time for the crystal oscillator to reach its steady state.
-It depends notably on the crystal characteristics. - ◆ The frequency synthesizer wake-up time, TS_FS, is directly related to the time needed by the PLL to reach its steady state.
+- The crystal oscillator wake-up time, TS_OSC, is directly related to the time for the crystal oscillator to reach its steady state.
+It depends notably on the crystal characteristics. - The frequency synthesizer wake-up time, TS_FS, is directly related to the time needed by the PLL to reach its steady state.
 The signal PLL_LOCK, provided on an external pin, gives an indication of the lock status.
 It goes high when the PLL reaches its locking range.

-Four specific cases can be highlighted:
+Three specific cases can be highlighted:

-◆ Transmitter Wake Up time from Sleep mode = TS OSC + TS FS + TS TR

-◆ Receiver Wake Up time from Sleep mode = TS OSC + TS FS + TS RE

-Receiver Wake Up time from Sleep mode, AGC enabled = TS_OSC + TS_FS + TS_RE_AGC

-Receiver Wake Up time from Sleep mode, AGC and AFC enabled = TS OSC + TS FS + TS RE AGC&AFC
+Receiver Wake Up time from Sleep mode = TS_OSC + TS_FS + TS_RE Receiver Wake Up time from Sleep mode, AGC enabled = TS_OSC + TS_FS + TS_RE_AGC Receiver Wake Up time from Sleep mode, AGC and AFC enabled = TS_OSC + TS_FS + TS_RE_AGC&AFC

-These timings are details in sections 4.2.1 and 4.2.3.
+These timings are detailed in section 4.2.1.

-In applications where the target average power consumption, or the target startup time, do not require setting the SX1231 in the lowest power modes (Sleep or Standby), the respective timings TS_OSC and TS_FS in the former equations can be omitted.
+In applications where the target average power consumption, or the target startup time, do not require setting the SX1239 in the lowest power modes (Sleep or Standby), the respective timings TS_OSC and TS_FS in the former equations can be omitted.